-Any allegation of abuse of a pupil by a member of staff must be reported to the Designated Safeguarding Lead (DSL) / Head Teacher.
+Any allegation of abuse of a pupil by a member of staff must be reported to the Head Teacher or the Designated Safeguarding Lead (DSL), should the Head Teacher not be available.
 Should the initial allegation first be made to any other member of staff then that member of staff must either request the person raising the allegation to report it to the DSL or if that is not possible to pass details of the allegation to the DSL immediately.